myriadrf/lc-website/primer/licensing.rst

 **Maximum power**

 This is usually specified in terms of the equivalent isotropically radiated power (EIRP), which takes into account antenna cable losses and antenna gains.
-See the RF Basics section for further details.
+See the :doc:`rf101` section for further details.

 **Synchronisation**